 Student Finance Northern Ireland and Student Finance Scotland (SAAS)

-Both these governments have decided that they will provide postgraduate loans to students attending a Private institution like the University of Law for 2017/18.
+Both these governments have decided that they will not provide postgraduate loans to students attending a Private institution like the University of Law for 2017/18.
 As a result no postgraduate loan support will be secured from these regions to attend the University of Law.

 Students from these regions are advised to research alternative lending options such as Future Finance, Career Development Loans or looking to secure funding from your own personal bank.